Philadelphia Dog Bite Lawyer

 How Much Is My Dog Bite Case Worth?

-Pennsylvania law only covers dog bite injuries, rather than all types of injuries caused by a dog (such as a fall caused by a large dog jumping on the victim).
+Pennsylvania law covers only dog bite injuries, rather than all types of injuries caused by a dog (such as a fall caused by a large dog jumping on the victim).
 However, dog bites by themselves can be serious and traumatic, commonly resulting in:

-- Deep puncture wounds; bites to the hands, fingers, or face can be especially dangerous
+- Deep puncture wounds (Bites to the hands, fingers, or face can be especially dangerous.)

 - Broken bones